4 Days in NYC: The Ultimate (Massive) 4 Day New York Itinerary

 On and on New York goes–in every neighborhood and every borough, change is the constant heartbeat of the city.

-And yet, there is the iconic side to New York as well: the Empire State Building, Grand Central Station, Central Park, the Brooklyn Bridge: any first trip to New York is likely to include those.
+And yet, there is the iconic side to New York as well: the Empire State Building, Grand Central Station, Central Park, the Brooklyn Bridge.
+Any first trip to New York is likely to include those.

 4 Days in New York Itinerary: Brick Building in Chelsea